avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 ### 8.1 Create IoTConnect Device Template
 A Device Template with Self Signed authentication type will need to be imported.
 * Download the premade [Device Template with Self-Signed Auth](templates/STM32H5ntz_device_template.JSON).
 * Import the template into your IoTConnect instance.
-(A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available or for more information on [Template Management](https://docs.iotconnect.io/iotconnect/user-manuals/devices/template-management/), please see the [IoTConnect Documentation](https://iotconnect.io) website.)
+(A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available.)

 ### 8.2 Create IoTConnect Device
 * Create a new device in the IoTConnect portal.
 (Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough.)